 I started as a healthy woman in my early twenties.
-At the time and for years before becoming sick, I exercised several times a week, ate a healthy diet rich in healthy fats, plants and nutrient-dense foods.
+At the time and for years before becoming sick, I exercised several times a week and ate a healthy diet rich in healthy fats, plants, and nutrient-dense foods.
 I worked full-time and had hobbies I enjoyed.
-I gave educational wellness talks several times a year and handcrafted herbal products including several dozen organic tea blends, salves, tinctures, beauty products, and other herbal remedies.
+I gave educational wellness talks several times a year and handcrafted herbal products, including several dozen organic tea blends, salves, tinctures, beauty products, and other herbal remedies.
 I had the energy to go to the beach, go shopping, play with our kids, cook, read one to two books each week, travel nationally and internationally, and volunteer at my local church.

 Within the first year of working in that building, I started having all sorts of symptoms, and each year my health got worse and worse until I could barely drive our kids to school and walk up to my office without struggling to breathe.
 I experienced pain all over my body, light and sound sensitivity, chemical intolerance, low blood pressure, cardiovascular issues, extreme fatigue, repeated respiratory infections, ear infections, vertigo, bleeding scalp, itchy skin, eye issues, and a bunch of symptoms too long to list.

-Not all people who are mold injured react badly around chemicals but from my research, I’ve found that the majority of people do seem to develop some sort of chemical intolerance.
+Not all people who are mold injured react badly to chemicals, but from my research, I’ve found that the majority of people do seem to develop some sort of chemical intolerance.

 “People with ME/CFS experience debilitating pain, fatigue and a range of other symptoms associated with post-exertional malaise, the body and brain’s inability to recover after expending even small amounts of energy.”
 Source

 It’s also important to note that children exposed to toxic mold can go on to develop PANS and other neurological and neuroimmune conditions.
-Mold exposures from clothing, toys, and sick buildings can cause horrible reactions for both children and parents.
+Mold exposure from clothing, toys and sick buildings can cause horrible reactions for both children and parents.
 It’s a vicious and exhausting cycle that few people understand.

 So what can you do if you are a friend or family member of someone who has developed one or more chronic illnesses after environmental exposures?

 My first recommendation is simple, just listen.
-Listen and then listen some more.
-Be present, let them know that although you may not understand what they are going through, your love and friendship will not fade away.
-Listening means that you don’t get to throw a bunch of thoughts or solutions at them especially if they aren’t well or are trying to recover from a recent crash or exposure.
-Understand that their brain and body aren’t functioning the way your brain and body are functioning so unless asked for, hold your suggestions and questions.
+Listen, and then listen some more.
+Be present, and let them know that although you may not understand what they are going through, your love and friendship will not fade away.
+Listening means that you don’t get to throw a bunch of thoughts or solutions at them, especially if they aren’t well or are trying to recover from a recent crash or exposure.
+Understand that their brain and body aren’t functioning the way your brain and body are functioning, so unless asked for, hold your suggestions and questions.